-Seat of the Supreme Court: The permanent seat of the Supreme Court is at Islamabad, but it also runs circuits at Lahore, Karachi, Peshawar and Quetta.
+The seat of the Supreme Court: The permanent seat of the Supreme Court is in Islamabad, but it also runs circuits at Lahore, Karachi, Peshawar and Quetta.

 Transfer of Cases: The Supreme Court may if it considers expedient to do so in the interest of justice, transfer any case, appeal or other proceedings pending before any High Court to any other High Court.